scarletbright/avalanche-docs/docs/v1.0/en/references/avm-transaction-serialization.md

 ### NFT Credential

-An NFT credential is the same as an secp256k1 credential with a different type ID.
+An NFT credential is the same as an secp256k1 credential with a different TypeID.
-The type ID for an NFT credential is `0x0000000e`.
+The TypeID for an NFT credential is `0x0000000e`.

 ***